otvin/chess/README.md

  In the interim, in the /chess/c folder you can see my c code.

+#### Performance Update :5/3/2016

+So the good news, the current implementation completes perft(6) in 2.6 seconds.
+Part of it was the improvement due to the bitboards, however much of it was new logic, for example better computing whether moves lead to a discovered check without having to apply the move and run the check-detecting routine.
+However, the single biggest improvement came when I stopped tracking move history on the board itself.
+I failed to account for copying that memory around when making moves.
+I learned a ton when doing this, and have read enough x86 assembly to make my eyes bleary.

 ### What I'd like to do in the future